mfoliveira/buggy.link/_posts/2018-03-17-ppc64le-on-x86_64-cross-compilers.markdown

 Note: those compilers are _bi-endian_ (i.e., compile _both_ little-endian and big-endian), but the utilities (e.g., assembler, linker, object dump) are _endian-specific_.
-So, it's required to install the _little-endian_ binutils too.
+So, it's required to install the _little-endian_ binutils too, as it's not installed automatically

 Install: